Course Scenario Overview

 The course scenario project really turns on the research and production of a Policy Brief.
 First you will focus on a specific topic and develop a proposal to write a Policy Brief, and then you will research and write the Policy Brief.
 After writing it, you will work on distributing the knowledge from that brief to larger audiences.
 So, it would be helpful to look at some sample Policy Briefs, so you know what you are being asked to do!

-In Unit 2, there are more developed lessons on the expectations, content and form of these documents.
+In Unit 2, there are more developed lessons on the expectations, content and form of policy briefs.
 For now, we will just have a general introduction to the genre.
 Your goal in this section is to read over some samples to get a feel for the Policy Brief you will be developing.

 Policy Briefs can take many forms, but essentially these are short (brief!) presentations of research and recommendations designed to inform decision-making about policy issues.
 The goal is a persuasive piece of research that works to convince decision-makers to shape policy in the interests or to the benefit of a particular group.